J&J Medical Connect

 • No suicidal behavior was reported during the treatment and posttreatment periods.

-A randomized, double‑blind, placebo‑controlled, multicenter, phase 3 study (study 402) evaluated the efficacy and safety of CAPLYTA as adjunctive treatment to lithium or valproate in patients with MDEs associated with bipolar I or II disorder.7
+Suppes et al (2023)17 conducted a randomized, double‑blind, placebo‑controlled, multicenter, phase 3 study (Study 402) that evaluated the efficacy and safety of CAPLYTA as adjunctive treatment to lithium or valproate in patients with MDEs associated with bipolar I or II disorder.7

 • Patients were randomized to receive lumateperone 28 mg (n=176), CAPLYTA 42 mg (n=177), or placebo (n=176) for 6 weeks; this was followed by a 2-week safety follow-up period.